OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 #### Editing terms with your schema {#editing-terms-with-your-schema}

-With OpenRefine, you can edit the terms (labels, aliases, descriptions, or sitelinks) of Wikidata entities as well as establish relationships between entities.
+With OpenRefine, you can edit the terms (labels, aliases, descriptions) of Wikidata entities as well as establish relationships between entities.
 For example, you may wish to upload pseudonyms, pen names, maiden names, or married names for authors.

 ![An author with a number of aliases indicating pseudonyms.](/img/wikidata-terms.png)